Ecdosis/ecdosis-front/tabs/README.md

 module's name.

-If the same module is resubmitted due to a change in its settings, the module-specific parameterts are retrieved, updated with new values, and a new url composed that will pass through the tabs module back to the same module.
+If the same module is resubmitted due to a change in its settings, the module-specific parameters are retrieved, updated with new values, and a new url composed that will pass through the tabs module back to the same module.

-The usual read_args function, which used to read "arguments" to javascript invocations by scanning the HTML doesn't work since the scripts must be run before the page in ready.
+The usual read_args function, which used to read "arguments" to javascript invocations by scanning the HTML doesn't work with tabs, since the scripts must be specified before the page in ready.
 Since drupal_add_js does not pass parameters in this way another mechanism had to be devised, which is the use of local storage described above.
 The mvdsingle, tree and compare modules have been adjusted to use this form of parameter storage.

 ### Order of execution
 The Tabs module first saves its own parameters to browser memory by adding a